alttch/bma-info/eva-mlkit/server/install.rst

 ====================

 The server binaries can be manually downloaded from https://pub.bma.ai/eva-mlkit/server/.
-There is also an installer script, which automatically downloads and extracts the latest stable server tar-ball:
+There is also an installer script which automatically downloads and extracts the latest stable server tar-ball:

 .. code:: shell